Kosmokleaner/RapidPicoC/README.md

+# Rapid Pico C

 Tested on Raspberry Pi Pico 2 (RP2350)

-By adjusting the compielr setting this should work for Raspberry Pi Pico (RP2040) as well.
+By adjusting the compiler setting this should work for Raspberry Pi Pico (RP2040) as well.

 (Raspberry Pi Documentation)[https://www.raspberrypi.com/documentation/microcontrollers/?version=5A09D5312E22]